Britain, facing airline pressure, considers easing restrictions on vaccinated passengers | ExBulletin

 However, Britain has now shown that a relaxation can be on paper.

-The countries’ Department of Transportation said Thursday it was considering how vaccines could be used for inbound travel.
+The country’s Transport Department said Thursday it was considering how vaccines could be used for inbound travel.
 More than half of adults in the UK have received both doses of the COVID-19 vaccine, placing it well ahead of Europe.

-Reports in the Daily Telegraph said Britain was looking to follow the European Union movement to allow fully vaccinated tourists to avoid COVID-19 tests and quarantine from July.
+Reports in the Daily Telegraph said Britain was seeking to follow up on European Union action to allow tourists to be fully vaccinated to avoid COVID-19 tests and quarantine from July.

 Ryanair, along with British Airways and easyJet have repeatedly called on the government to allow vaccinated travelers to avoid quarantine, as well as to ease restrictions in some lower-risk countries.

-Ryanair chief executive has called the UK travel policy and one such disappointment is one that now wants to sue the government for its obscure system for classifying travel destinations as green, amber or red.
+Ryanair chief executive has called UK travel policy “a problem” and such is the airline’s frustration that it now wants to sue the government over its “opaque” system for classifying travel destinations as green, amber or red.

 Under plans being considered by the government, people who have had two doses of COVID-19 vaccines will be allowed to avoid quarantine on their return from amber list sites, though they will still need to be tested, the Daily Telegraph said.